-We conducted our audit in accordance with International Standards on Auditing (UK and Ireland) ("ISAs (UK & Ireland)").
+We conducted our audit in accordance with ISAs (UK & Ireland).
 An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
 This includes an assessment of:

-- whether the accounting policies are appropriate to the Group's circumstances and have been consistently applied and adequately disclosed; - the reasonableness of significant accounting estimates made by the directors; and - the overall presentation of the financial statements.
+- whether the accounting policies are appropriate to the group's circumstances and have been consistently applied and adequately disclosed; - the reasonableness of significant accounting estimates made by the directors; and - the overall presentation of the financial statements.